-Soltani et al (2015) prospectively evaluated a cohort of 150 severe COPD patients admitted with an exacerbation of COPD at an Australian tertiary hospital and reported a 28% readmission rate at three months and a 12-month mortality rate of 24.5%.
+Soltani et al (Soltani 2015) prospectively evaluated a cohort of 150 severe COPD patients admitted with an exacerbation of COPD at an Australian tertiary hospital and reported a 28% readmission rate at three months and a 12-month mortality rate of 24.5%.
 It should be noted that patients requiring invasive or non-invasive ventilation were excluded from this study.
 A retrospective database study of over 2 million COPD admissions among American Medicare recipients above the age of 65 reported a 12-month mortality rate of 26.2% (Lindenauer 2018).
 The 12-month mortality rate for those requiring invasive and non-invasive ventilation was 45.7% and 41.8% respectively.
 This study showed a 12-month readmission rate of 64% (Lindenauer 2018).
-Analysis of over 1 million COPD admissions from a US national database that included patients of all age groups and all healthcare providers demonstrated a 19.2% 30-day readmission rate (Jacobs 2018).
+Analysis of over 1 million COPD admissions from a US national database that included patients of all age groups and all healthcare providers demonstrated a 19.2% 30-day readmission rate of 11% and a 12-month readmission rate of 37% (Ruan 2023) [evidence level I].